spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-integrate-and-use-precise-decimal-numbers.md

 ## Why you should use decimal objects

-Benefits of using decimal numbers are as follows:
+The benefits of using decimal numbers are as follows:

 * Managing long and short accurate values as needed.
 * Supporting arithmetic, comparing, rounding, and casting operations.